-We threw ourselves into the city, searching out the best destinations—from shops and markets, to restaurants, lounges, and more.
+We threw ourselves into the city, searching out the best destinations—from shops and markets, to restaurants, parks, and more.
 Follow us through our two-day whirlwind tour of Portland.

 Where to Stay